-Countless Asian flush sufferers eager to enjoy drinking start using them right away - they are recommended on all four corners of the internet - on websites, forums, even mentioned in traditional media, such as this Fresh Off The Boat episode, as a part of Lous’ emergency flush pack.
+Countless Asian flush sufferers eager to enjoy drinking start using them right away - they are recommended on all four corners of the internet - on websites, forums, even mentioned in traditional media, such as an episode of Fresh Off The Boat episode.

 But, is there any actual evidence to support such widely spread use of these drugs, or is it indeed merely anecdotal?
 In this article we’ll try to shed light on the exact effects of these generic allergy medications on Asian flush, whether they are safe to use, and whether there might be a better alternative.

 What are Pepcid AC, Zantac, and Zyrtec?

 We chose these three because they are the three varieties most commonly used to treat Asian flush, and you’d likely hear about them from Asian friends who swear by them.